 Suhaly Bautista-Carolina is a community organizer, educator, and herbalist.
 Born in New York City to AfroDominican parents, her work is rooted in harnessing and documenting the collective power of community.
 She has worked in various capacities with organizations such as the Caribbean Cultural Center African Diaspora Institute (CCCADI), The Brooklyn Museum, The Laundromat Project, Artspace, and The Brooklyn Children's Museum.
 Her photographic documents and writings have been published in La Galeria Magazine, United Nations’ International Museum of Women and Caribbean Vistas Journal.
 Suhaly is a Weeksville Ambassador and serves on the Advisory Boards to Black Girl Project and More Art.
 She earned her B.A. and MPA from NYU, where she was named one of “NYU’s 15 Most Influential Students.”
 In 2018, Suhaly founded Moon Mother Apothecary, a brand of 100% natural, hand-made, heart-centered, moon-powered herbal products inspired by her daughter, Luna.

-Kathy Cho is an artist-curator who collaboratively produces exhibitions, events, images, and writing to explore the overlaps of identity, affect and technology.
-Her current research includes the practices of contemporary Asian-diaspora artists, Asian futurism(s), and (bio-)politics.
+Kathy Cho is an artist-curator based in New York, who collaboratively produces exhibitions, events, images, and writing to self-archive loose narratives of lived-experiences, affect and feminism(s).

-Elhili curated Feminism(s) x The Arab & Muslim Diaspora at Protein Studios (2017), Pressure Makes Diamonds (2018).
-She co-curated Choreophobia, Somerset House Studios (2018) and Laundry Arts Nom, AMP Gallery 2018.
+Elhili curated Feminism(s) x The Arab & Muslim Diaspora (2017) and Pressure Makes Diamonds (2018), both at Protein Studios.
+She co-curated Choreophobia at Somerset House Studios (2018) and Nom with Laundry Arts at AMP Gallery (2018).
 She has spoken on panels addressing cultural production in the Middle East and North Africa as well as access to the arts for underrepresented youth in Britain.

 Henry Murphy is a Jackson, Mississippi native, technologist, musician, and creative thinker interested in issues of access and equity at the intersection of art and technology.
 He was a Public Programs Fellow as a part of MoMA and the Studio Museum in Harlem’s collaborative fellowship program.
 Henry is the Art Production Assistant High Line Art in New York.